-The purpose of the On Course I Workshop is to provide educators with 1) learner-centered structures for helping students learn more deeply and 2) innovative strategies for empowering students to become active, responsible learners who can thrive in a learner-centered environment.
+The purpose of the Engaging & Empowering Learners Workshop is to provide educators with 1) learner-centered structures for helping students learn more deeply and 2) innovative strategies for empowering students to become active, responsible learners who can thrive in a learner-centered environment.
 Join us for four days of deep, experiential learning, and an opportunity to network with some of the most talented and innovative educators in higher education.

-Graduate Course Option: Attendees who participate in the entire On Course I Workshop are eligible to enroll in a 3-credit online graduate course offered by the University of Wisconsin-Platteville and taught by instructors provided by On Course.
+Graduate Course Option: Attendees who participate in the entire Engaging & Empowering Learners Workshop (On Course I) are eligible to enroll in a 3-credit online graduate course offered by the University of Wisconsin-Platteville and taught by instructors provided by On Course.
 For information about the graduate course, click

 I told my Dean that if I took every workshop and conference I had ever attended and rolled them into one it would not equal what I learned and gained from your workshop.
 I have never been to a workshop where almost everything I learned I will use.
 I’m feeling competent and empowered to be a better educator, and I know my students will absolutely benefit from what I have learned here.— Jan Trollinger, Faculty, English, Paine College, GA